SAP/open-ux-odata/docs/mock-data-generator-provider.md

 deadline does not succeed if host processing crosses it; the stale epoch is aborted, rejected as a whole, and cannot publish.

+Providers are trusted in-process development packages, like other mockserver middleware.
+A JavaScript timer cannot interrupt `generate()` or `dispose()` if it blocks the Node.js event loop with synchronous CPU work.
+The monotonic check still rejects a late generation result once control returns, but it cannot keep the process responsive while that work is running.
+Providers must yield during long work or move CPU-heavy work to a worker thread or subprocess.

 Diagnostics may contain stable codes, counts, timings, and fingerprints.
 They must not contain raw metadata, generated values, prompts, credentials, or model inputs.
 The host emits sanitized diagnostics and fingerprints through its